Table of Contents

-According to the US Centers for Disease Control and Prevention (CDC), rates of hepatitis A in the US have dropped by more than half from 2007 to 2012.
-Nevertheless, in the US, almost 100 people die each year from complications of HAV.
+According to the US Centers for Disease Control and Prevention (CDC), rates of hepatitis A in the US have dropped 95 percent since the hepatitis A vaccine was introduced in 1995.
+Nevertheless, in the US, almost 100 people die each year from complications of HAV (e.g., liver failure).
 People at the highest risk of death from HAV include those with existing liver disease and people over the age of 60.

 There is very little specific information available regarding the effect of hepatitis A on women living with HIV (HIV+).
-However, research involving HIV+ men suggests that it may take longer for HIV+ people to recover from HAV.
+However, research involving men living with HIV suggests that it may take longer for people living with HIV to recover from HAV.
 Having HAV does not increase a person's chance of getting HIV.

 Hepatitis A is transmitted or spread when you take something into your mouth that has been contaminated by the feces or stool of an infected person.
 This could be by consuming food or drink prepared by an infected person who did not wash her/his hands after using the bathroom, or through oral-anal sexual contact.

 Clearly, good personal hygiene and proper sanitation are key to preventing HAV.
 It is important to wash your hands with soap and water each time after using the bathroom, after changing a diaper, and before preparing and eating food.
 It is also important to thoroughly wash fresh fruits and vegetables with clean water before eating.

 If you are visiting a resource-limited country, it is especially important to follow these tips: